-The Sirloin vs Ribeye battle is complicated.
+The battle between these two steak heavyweights is complicated.
 There are great things about both of these steaks and which one is right for you depends upon what kind of mood you are in and how much you want to spend.

 Let’s take a look at these two steaks and find which one suits your needs.